 Secured business loans are the most common and straightforward kind of lending because they are backed by a business or personal asset, such as equipment or real estate.
 If the borrower defaults, the lender assumes ownership of the property and may try to recoup their loss by selling it.
 Below, you’ll find the types of collateral that could be used to secure a loan:

 - Real Estate

-As a business owner, you may benefit from this option if you want to limit your personal risk in the investment or want lower interest rates and the ability to pay back the investment over longer periods of time.
+As a business owner, you may benefit from this option if you want to limit your personal risk in the investment.
+Or, maybe you want lower interest rates and the ability to pay back the investment over a longer period.

 Typically, banks are willing to work with businesses when their investment is somewhat assured.
-For large purchases that you don’t expect to pay off quickly (such as real estate), secured loans may allow you to pay them back over time, up to 30 years.
-Also, since secured loans represent less risk for the lender, there may be some leeway if you accidentally miss a payment or submit it after the deadline.
+For large purchases that you don’t expect to pay off quickly (such as real estate), secured loans may allow you to pay them back over time.
+In fact, these loan terms can go up to 30 years.
+Also, since secured loans represent less risk for the lender, there may be some leeway if you accidentally miss a weekly or monthly payment or submit it after the deadline.